abijithraaz/Data-Centric-AI/Codes/Readme.md

-# Codes-For-Process
+# Process-Codes
-This directory contains codes for the augmentation, training and testing.
+This directory contains python scripts for the augmentation, training and testing.